Luggage Storage Arc De Triomphe

 Are you looking for luggage storage before visiting Arc De Triomphe in Paris?
 You can store your bags with one of our luggage storage locations just around the corner from Arc De Triomphe and enjoy your day in its surroundings or anywhere in Paris hassle-free.

 LuggageHero storage sites are certified hotels, cafes, and shops.
 Advance bookings ensure space for your bags.
 The address and directions to our storage locations are available at the time of booking.
-All bags are sealed off with our security seals ensuring each piece of luggage up to
+All bags are sealed off with our security seals ensuring each piece of luggage up to once you have dropped off your bags and started our storage timer on your booking page.

 Arc de Triomphe